What to make of these viral racist rants?

 - One expert said: "There is a clear push back against diversity in our society"

-- People recording the rants "may feel like it's an injustice," another expert said.
+- People recording the rants "may feel like it's an injustice," another expert said

 (CNN)The cell phone videos show the underbelly of American society.
 Racist vitriol, mostly directly at Latinos, shared on social media.